deavetheferret/alvin-bar-2/README.md

 - Transitions
 ```

-All those knowledge base are learned and understood by the way.
+All of these criterias have been learned and mastered.

 ## Useful links

-here you can find some of useful links about me.
+Here are more links to my work.

 ```
 https://www.behance.net/franoisdevantay